 All mentioned activities benefited from support and technical assistance from WHO Euro, UNICEF, PATH, CDC, March of Dimes.
-WHO concentrated its efforts on development, supervision, training and post-campaign evaluation during Measles/Rubella Campaign and strengthening of the infectious disease surveillance system (creation of the national reference measles laboratory, Hib Assessment, development of the National Plan of Action, external training of staff, collaboration with PATH for the training on Management of the Information System).
-UNICEF provided support for logistics and monitoring purposes (donors reports, vaccine forecast, vaccine procurement and shipment), social mobilization activities (coordination of activities during the MR campaign, printing of training materials for healthcare providers, vaccination cards).
+WHO concentrated its efforts on development, supervision, training and post-campaign evaluation during Measles/Rubella Campaign and strengthening of the infectious disease surveillance system (creation of the national reference measles laboratory, Hib Assessment, development of the National Plan of Action, external training of staff, collaboration with PATH for the training on Management of the Information System, assessment of the National vaccine cold store).
+UNICEF provided support for logistics and monitoring purposes (donors reports, vaccine forecast, vaccine procurement and shipment), social mobilization activities, maintenance of the cold chain equipment, development of training curricula and guidelines.